Ben Yehuda Street bombings: Aftermath

-A leaflet stating that the explosion was in response to an Irgun bomb attack three days earlier, in Ramla, on the 19th of February, was distributed the following evening.
+A leaflet stating that the explosion was in response to an Irgun bomb attack three days earlier, in Ramla, on 19 February, was distributed the following evening.
 It was signed by Abd al-Qadir, who assumed responsibility for the operation.
 Abd al-Qadir himself, in Cairo the day after, left a statement to Al-Ahram to the same effect and the Army of the Holy War High Command reiterated the declaration in Palestine.
 Husayn al-Khalidi, secretary of the Arab Higher Committee, deplored the act as 'depravity unfit for the Arab spirit,' while the Committee itself, in an attempt to distance itself from the incident, tried to throw doubt on the authenticity of Abd al-Qadir's public statements.

 In the ensuing confusion, Jewish residents immediately blamed the British for the attack.
 David Ben-Gurion, on visiting the site of the carnage, has been cited as putting some responsibility for this Arab attack on the shoulders of Jewish thugs, stating, "I could not forget that our thugs and murderers had opened the way."
 The Irgun spread word ordering militants to shoot on sight any Englishman.
 By day's end, eight British soldiers had been shot dead, while a ninth was murdered while laid up in a Jewish clinic for treatment of a wound.
 Lehi also reacted several days later by blowing up a train full of British soldiers as it drew out of Rehovot station, killing 27.

 The day after, on 23 February, a Jewish offensive, deploying mortars, was launched against the Arab neighbourhood of Musrara, in Jerusalem, killing seven Arabs, including an entire family.
 The Arabs believed it was in revenge for the Ben-Yehuda Street bombing, though, according to Israeli historian Itamar Radai, at the time the Jews and their official institutions blamed only the British for the incident.

-1971

-September 8, 1971: A grenade was thrown into the entrance of Cafe Alno on Ben Yehuda Street.
-It did not explode and there were no injuries.

-1974

-December 12, 1974: An explosive device went off in Ben Yehuda Street.
-Thirteen people were injured lightly to moderately.

 1975 (15 killed)

 On Friday, July 4, 1975, a refrigerator that had five kilograms of explosives packed into its sides exploded on Zion Square, a main city square connecting Ben Yehuda Street and Jaffa Road.
 Fifteen people were killed and 77 injured in the attack.
 Ahmad Jabara, who was responsible for placing the bomb, was arrested and sentenced to life and thirty years in prison, but was released by Israel in 2003 after serving 27 years as a gesture to Arafat, who then appointed him his adviser on prisoners affairs.
 He died in Ramallah in 2013.

 On November 13, 1975, an explosive charge went off near Cafe Naveh on Jaffa Road, near the pedestrian mall.
-Seven people were killed and 45 injured.
+Six people were killed and 40 injured.